Logo

 Aryna Sabalenka had worked with Khalil Ibrahimov for two years up until early 2018.

-Aryna Sabalenka briefly worked with Dieter Kindlmann before switching coaches to her longtime hitting partner and compatriot Anton Dubrov.
+Aryna Sabalenka briefly worked with Dieter Kindlmann before switching coaches to her longtime hitting partner and compatriot Anton Dubrov, aged 25 at the time.

-Aryna Sabalenka has been endorsed by Nike for apparel and shoes since the start of her professional career.
+Aryna Sabalenka has been endorsed by Nike for apparel and shoes since the beginning of her professional career.

 Aryna Sabalenka is endorsed by Wilson, specifically using the Wilson Blade range of racquets.

-Aryna Sabalenka has studied at the Belarusian State University in a sports-related program.
+Aryna Sabalenka studied at the Belarusian State University in a sports-related program.

-In 2020, during widespread protests after the disputed election, Aryna Sabalenka signed an open letter which stated that sport should remain outside of politics.
+In 2020, during widespread protests after the disputed election, Aryna Sabalenka signed an open letter that said that sport should remain outside of politics.